 Ambarish Karmalkar on Global warming to the Water Supply Citizens Advisory Committee (WSCAC) to Massachusetts Water Resources Authority (MWRA) meeting in Southborough, MA: May 12, 2015

 - Ambarish Karmalkar to the Climate Change and Wetlands panel at the Annual Meeting 2015 of the Society of Wetland Scientists in Providence, RI: May 31-June 4, 2015

-- NE CSC News: New Study Points to Sharp Decline in Sub-Freezing Days September 16, 2016
+- NE CASC News: New Study Points to Sharp Decline in Sub-Freezing Days September 16, 2016

-- State Summaries of regional consequences of a 2 degree celsius global mean temperatrure rise
+- Report: State Summaries of regional consequences of a 2 degree celsius global mean temperature rise